The browser should know what character sets (character encoding) to use. It is required to display an HTML page correctly.

 As the character sets mentioned above are limited, the Unicode Consortium developed a Unicode Standard.

-This Unicode Standard has almost all the characters, punctuation and symbols which are used in the world.
+This Unicode Standard has almost all the characters, punctuations, and symbols used in the world.

-In HTML use charset attribute is used to add character encoding.
+In HTML, the charset attribute is used to add character encoding.